EdLeckert/flex-table-card/docs/example-cfg-calling-actions.md

 In this example, the `tmobile_home_internet.set_client_hostname` action is used to commit the user's edit back to the integration.
 The parameters needed by this action, `mac_address` and the edited `hostname`, are provided by `cell[n]` references.

-Note that while a `target` entity is provided, it is not necessary, as an entity has already been defined for the card, since it is needed by the `tmobile_home_internet.get_client_list` action that populates the card with data.
+If a `target` entity is provided, it will override the row entity on all rows of the table.
+In this case, all rows share the same entity, since it was provided for the `tmobile_home_internet.get_client_list` action that populates the card with data.
+So the `target` could have been omitted here.

 ```yaml
 type: custom:flex-table-card